lambdista/config/README.md

 # config: a type safe, purely functional configuration library for Scala

-## Why another configuration library for Scala?
-Because I needed one that perfectly suited my needs.
-However, your needs could match mine so, please, go on reading.

 ## Not just another Typesafe's config wrapper
 Right from the start I didn't want to depend on other config libraries when I started implementing this one so I wrote my own parser for a simple JSON-like syntax.